shaunmcglinchey/weatherHQ/README.md

 * Increase unit test coverage
 * Add integration tests
 * Validate accuracy of OpenWeatherMap sunrise and sunset times
-* Finish AngularJS frontend 'weatherDetail' component to support input of city code via the UI (form).
+* Finish AngularJS frontend 'weatherDetail' component by adddingg support for the input of city code via the UI (form).